Computing hydrodynamic eigenmodes of channel flow with slip -- A highly accurate algorithm: Reference coefficients

 \section{Reference coefficients}

-The following tables provide highly accurate results for the coefficients $k^*_n$ and $A^*_n$ computed with the arbitrary precision arithmetic implementation introduced above.
+The following tables provide highly accurate results for the coefficients $k^*_n$ and $A^*_n$ computed with the arbitrary precision arithmetic implementation introduced above and are intended to extend the coefficients available in \cite{Matthews2012, Ng2017} to a much wider range of parameters.
 For each table, the row gives the corresponding value of $S$ between $10^{-9}$ and $10^2$, while the column gives the value of the coefficient with indices between $1$ and $19$.
 The values are provided for the first 17 digits with rounding to nearest.
 These results are expected to be sufficiently accurate for a computation with standard double-precision.
 Coefficients for which analytically $A^*_n=0$ have been omitted.
 Note that the coefficients can also be used for the computation of a starting Couette flow as noted in \cite{Ng2017}.

 \pdfpagewidth=9in \pdfpageheight=11.69in

 \pdfpagewidth=8.27in \pdfpageheight=11.69in

 \eject